31-DM/31-DM.github.io/assets/Work/Other/OSRSAHK/README.md

 Check out my [portfolio](https://31-dm.github.io/) for more projects on **automation, scripting, and analytics**

 ## Further Reading
-For a deeper look at the **impact of automation and in-game economies**, check out this article:
+For a broader look at **automation in online gaming economies**, check out this article:

 📖 [How Runescape Botting Became a Survival Strategy for Venezuelans](https://www.polygon.com/features/2020/5/27/21265613/runescape-is-helping-venezuelans-survive)

 This article explores how automation and gold farming became a **global economic force** within the OSRS community.
-While this project was a small-scale scripting experiment, it highlights how automation techniques—whether in gaming, business, or finance—can influence markets and decision-making.
+While my project was a small-scale scripting experiment, it highlights how automation techniques—whether in gaming, business, or finance — can influence markets and decision - making.